TreyHeaney/terminal_flash_cards/README.md

 Every card has a hidden "score" that abstracts your mastery of that card.
 Answering *correctly increases* the score, *decreasing the liklihood* it will be displayed, and answering *incorrectly decreases* your score, *increasing the likihood* it will be displayed.
-If you answer a card correctly, subsequently answering it correctly will cause a larger increase in it's score.
-The longer the time between subsequent correct answers the larger the increase of the score.
+If you answer a card correctly, subsequent correct answers will cause a larger increase in it's score.
+The longer the time since the last correct answer the larger the increase in score.

 Whenever a card is incorrectly answered a "strong draw" is triggered.
 A strong draw inverts card draw liklihoods, helping to associate information you've